mq-cah/ANZPHN/_pages/events.md

 permalink: /events/
 title: "Events"
 ---
+## Upcoming Events
+Coming soon!

+## Newsletter
-To learn about upcoming events, please see under the 'Events' category on the [Blog Topics]({{ site.baseurl }}/categories/) page.
-We also send out a newsletter bi-annually through the AAPHN email list which will list upcoming events concerning public history in Australasia.
-If you would like to make a post about an upcoming event, or would like for it to be included in our next newsletter, contact the AAPHN team at <arts.CAH@mq.edu.au>.
+We send out a newsletter bi-annually through the AAPHN email list which will reocrd any upcoming events concerning public history in Australasia.
+If you would like to make a post about an upcoming event or would like for it to be included in our next newslette, pleas contact the AAPHN team at <arts.CAH@mq.edu.au>.